-To best answer your question, we say: be proactive in knowing, understanding and reducing your breast cancer risk factors wherever possible.
-You may not have the power to change your history or DNA, but how you live – what you put in and on your body, what you expose yourself to, your level of physical activity and breast awareness – is up to you.
+The best place to start is to be proactive in knowing, understanding and reducing your breast cancer risk factors wherever possible.
+You may not have the power to change your history or DNA, but how you live – what you put in and on your body, what you expose yourself to, your level of physical activity and breast awareness – is up to you!

 We encourage everyone to SHAKE IT UP by making small positive lifestyle changes that can add up to big improvements in your overall health while reducing your risk of breast cancer.

 Move it!
-Compared to no physical activity, exercising five hours a week can substantially reduce your risk.
-Bike, run, dance, walk your dog, jump on the bed with your kids…it’s all good.
+Compared to no physical activity, exercising three or more hours a week can substantially reduce your risk.
+Bike, run, dance, walk your dog, jump on the bed with your kids… it’s all good.

 Toss the fries!
 Opt for a low-fat, high-fibre diet that includes lots of fruits and veggies.
-Also, try to limit red meat and animal fats… choose olive oil instead.
+Try to limit red meat and animal fats… choose olive oil instead.

 Go organic!
 Synthetic chemicals and many pesticides used in food production, processing and packaging end up in food.
 Choose organic when you can (especially for the “dirty dozen”).
-If organic is out of your budget, put the “Clean 15″ on your shopping list.
-Also, wash and peel your fruits and veggies to reduce pesticides.
+If organic is out of your budget, put the “clean 15″ on your shopping list.
+Also, wash and peel your fruits and veggies before eating to reduce pesticides.